expo/expo/docs/versions/unversioned/sdk/av.md

     Playback may not start immediately after calling this function for reasons such as buffering.
 Make sure to update your UI based on the `isPlaying` and `isBuffering` properties of the `PlaybackStatus` (described below).

+-   `playbackObject.playFromPositionAsync(millis, { toleranceMillisBefore, toleranceMillisAfter })`

+    This is equivalent to `playbackObject.setStatusAsync({ shouldPlay: true, positionMillis: millis, seekMillisToleranceBefore: toleranceMillisBefore, seekMillisToleranceAfter: toleranceMillisAfter })`.
+The tolerances are used only on iOS ([more details](#what-is-seek-tolerance-and-why-would-i-want-to-use-it)).

+    Playback may not start immediately after calling this function for reasons such as buffering.
+Make sure to update your UI based on the `isPlaying` and `isBuffering` properties of the `PlaybackStatus` (described below).

     #### Parameters

     -   **millis (_number_)** -- The desired position of playback in milliseconds.